-The simplest answer is to keep them in airtight container out of the sun and heat, away from moisture and don’t put them in the refrigerator or freezer.
+The simplest answer on how to store coffee beans is to keep whole bean coffee beans in a airtight container out of the sun and heat, away from moisture and don’t put them in the refrigerator or freezer.

 The first thing to know is that in a purist world, coffee that WHOLE BEAN is at its peak flavor between 3 days and 2 weeks after its roasted and should be bought and consumed in this time frame.

 That is not to say that coffee goes bad after this time its just after this time frame the flavors that will start to decrease.

 Now it may not be very noticeable to many people say 3 weeks or even a month after roast depending on many factors that will discuss but ideally you will only buy enough coffee to cover you for those 2 weeks.

 As I mentioned there are many factors in storing coffee that can affect its taste so lets dive in further to figure out what else can affect coffee and how long it stays fresh.

 Sometimes when I was trying to get a new wholesale account, at some point in the conversation I would be asked if I would ground the coffee for them before delivering.

 At that point I would have to tell them that they would have to buy a grinder because if not it would defeat the purpose of buying fresh roasted coffee.